Unidata/tds/docs/src/public/userguide/pages/tds_tutorial/production/TdsBehindProxy.md

   {%include warning.html content="
   It is important to carefully configure your proxy so that the existence of the proxy is transparent to the end-user/client.
-     For instance, when a web application (e.g., the TDS) on the backend server includes a <a href=\"#chgContextPath\">self-referential URL</a> in some response content, it should use the proxy server’s name and port rather than those of the backend server.
+     For instance, when a web application (e.g., the TDS) on the backend server includes a self-referential URL in some response content, it should use the proxy server's name and port rather than those of the backend server.
   " %}

 #### Tomcat-Apache proxy documentation